Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Introduction

-The remainder of the paper is structured as follows: Section II reviews related work, Section III discusses the dataset, Section IV details the methodology, Section V presents the results, and Section VI concludes the paper, highlighting future directions.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:relatedwork} covers related work and previous results of various Handwriting Detections.
+Section~\ref{sec:dataset} details the dataset and preprocessing used in our proposed model.
+Section~\ref{sec:methodology} explains the methodology and workflaw of the proposed solution.
+Sections~\ref{sec:results} and \ref{tab:comparison} present the results and comparison with other related works, respectively.
+Section~\ref{sec:conclusion} concludes with future work.